madsmtm/objc2/crates/objc-sys/README.md

 library using feature flags (you might have to disable the default `apple` feature first).

 One could ask, why even bother supporting other runtimes?
-To that, there's a simple answer: _Robustness_.
+For me, the primary reasoning iss _robustness_.
 By testing with these alternative runtimes in CI, we become by extension much more confident that our implementation doesn't rely on brittle unspecified behaviour, and works across different macOS and iOS versions.